18x18az/showman/README.md

 $ cd showman

 # setup project
-$
+$ yarn install

 # run showman, will be on http://localhost:3000
 $ yarn start
 ```

 ## Support
-Feel free to create an issue on this repository.
+Create an issue on this repository.